-It’s possible to make the trip from London to China in a little over two weeks, but to really get the most out of the places you will pass through, a month would be ideal.
-Silk Road travel should not be rushed!
+It’s possible to make the trip from London to China in a little over two weeks but to really get the most out of the places you will pass through, a month would be ideal.
+Travelling the Silk Road should not be rushed!

 The Silk Road did not consist of one set path and has been more accurately described as the Silk Routes, as there were many variations.
-The routes did however start in what is now Xi’an and then moved East to Luoyang.
+The routes did however start in what is now Xi’an in central China.

 London – Paris – Munich – Budapest – Bucharest – Istanbul – Tbilisi – Baku – Turkmenbashi – Ashgabat – Urgench – Samarkand – Tashkent – Shymkent – Almaty – Urumqi – Xi’an – Luoyang – Beijing

-What Visas are needed for Silk Road Travel
+What Visas are needed for Travelling the Silk Road?

 The first thing to take care of is applying for the visas in plenty of time.
 If you are planning on going via Turkmenistan, then arrange this visa first, as if you are unlucky and have your application rejected (approximately 50% of all applications are rejected) then you can make alternative plans and travel instead from Baku in Azerbaijan direct to Kazakhstan.